Nonviolence is a practical and effective strategy for change and provides guiding principles for peace as a way of life.

 - Understand basic concepts and strategies of nonviolence

-- Consider effectiveness of nonviolent strategies vs. violent strategies in creating sustainable change
+- Consider the effectiveness of nonviolent strategies vs. violent strategies in creating sustainable change

 - Explore nonviolence as both a strategy and way of life